hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > I've been to all that I've seen advertised,
 >
-> When I describe them, you will be surprized.
+> When I describe them, you will be surprised.
 >
 > Bel.
 Perhaps you're not aware that I have been
 >